Hemanthlvs/Krishnaik_ML_and_DL/18_Transformers/4_multihead_attention.md

+Check out [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) by Jay Alammar for a visual explanation of how transformers work.

 ### Self-Attention Recap

 *   **Self-attention** is a process that helps a model understand the context and dependencies of words within a sentence.